 Always check tide times before making the journey!
 You can find all the information regarding accessing Holy Island via the causeway here.

 Holy Island or Lindisfarne was an important centre for early English Christianity.
-Irish monks settled here in 635 AD & founded the monastery, that you can still visit today.
-Holy Island was also the site of an infamous Viking raid that took place in 793 AD & shocked the Christian world, marking the beginning of the Viking age in Europe.
+Irish monks settled here in 635 AD and founded the monastery, that you can still visit today.
+Holy Island was also the site of an infamous Viking raid that took place in 793 AD and shocked the Christian world, marking the beginning of the Viking age in Europe.

 Entrance fees for Lindisfarne Castle: Adult – £8.50 Child – £4.25 Family – £21.25 National Trust Member – Free

-Pre booking is recommended & you can find opening times here.
+Prebooking is recommended and you can find opening times here.

 Alnmouth